 Currituck Sound, North Carolina © M0M3NTUM

-Barrier islands stretch the length of North Carolina's coastline, with sandy beaches, estuaries, historic sites, and enclosed lagoons.
+Barrier islands stretch the length of North Carolina's coastline and are home to sandy beaches, estuaries, historic sites, and enclosed lagoons.
 Linked by bridges and ferries, the thin curving line of sand bar islands shelters the mainland from the Atlantic Ocean.

 Among the historic sites of interest is Roanoke Island, where the continent's earliest settlers, known as the Lost Colony, vanished inexplicably shortly after their landing in 1587; and the Wright Brothers Memorial at Kitty Hawk, which commemorates the world's first powered flight in 1903.

 Cape Hatteras National Seashore stretches for 70 miles (113km) down the Outer Banks and has a wealth of history relating to shipwrecks and lighthouses.
 Once known as the 'Graveyard of the Atlantic', wrecks of over 600 ships lie in the treacherous waters along the coast.